Bibi2424/pico_template/README.md

 # Pico Template

 Simple project for the Pi Pico to serve as template.
+The application is actually the `blink` project from [pico-examples](https://github.com/raspberrypi/pico-examples).

 # Initial config